 - Lighting Research Group at Sheffield University, Sheffield, UK.

 The conference coincides with the Glow festival during which Eindhoven turns into a true city of light.
 By a forum of interventions, installations, performances and events you can experience the diverse facets of the phenomena of light.

 We are pleased to announce that in addition to our two-day scientific conference, we will also organize a doctoral consortium targeted at young researchers who study the effects of light and light design on human wellbeing.
 The aim of the doctoral consortium is to provide an opportunity for a limited amount of doctoral students to discuss their current and future research projects within an interdisciplinary panel of doctoral students, under the guidance of distinguished researchers.
 The doctoral consortium will be held prior to the Experiencing Light 2014 conference, on November 9th 2014.
-The admission fee is a modest 30,- Euro for students who also register for the Experiencing Light 2014 conference.
-We cordially invite doctoral students who feel they would benefit from this kind of feedback on their dissertation work to apply for this opportunity to share their work with senior researchers and fellow students in the field of light and lighting design.
-Further information on the contents of the doctoral consortium will be announced in the near future.
+Registration for the Doctoral Consortium has closed.